 Eczema makes your skin red and inflamed.
 It may be scaly, oozing, or crusty.
 You may see rough, leathery patches that are sometimes dark.
 It can also cause swelling.

 Psoriasis can also cause red patches.
-They may be silvery and scaly -- and raised up high.
+They may be silvery and scaly -- and raised.
 But if you look closely, the skin is thicker and more inflamed than with eczema.

 Where They Show Up

 Eczema often appears on parts of your body that bend, like your inner elbow or behind your knees.
 You can have it on your neck, wrists, and ankles.
 Babies sometimes get it on their chin, cheeks, scalp, chest, back, arms, and legs.

 Psoriasis often shows up on places like your:

 You may also have patches on other areas, such as:

 What Triggers Them